 - Outcomes Research Branch

-She received her PhD in Nursing Science at the Medical University of South Carolina, and an MPH in Community Health and Health Behavior at the University at Buffalo.
-As part of her doctoral work, Michelle created and piloted a peer navigation intervention utilizing long-term African American breast cancer survivors as peer navigators to increase adherence to follow-up care and overall quality of life.
-She also holds an MSN in Nursing Education from Daemen College, a BSN in Nursing from Columbia University, and a BS in Biology from Canisius College.
-Michelle also spent over 10 years working clinically as a nurse at Mount Sinai Hospital in New York City and Roswell Park Cancer Institute in Buffalo, NY.
-In addition, she was an Assistant Professor of Nursing at D’Youville College in Buffalo, NY, teaching at both undergraduate and graduate levels.
+Michelle received her PhD in Nursing Science at the Medical University of South Carolina, and an MPH in Community Health and Health Behavior at the University at Buffalo.
+As part of her doctoral work, Michelle created and piloted a peer navigation intervention utilizing long-term African American breast cancer survivors as navigators to increase adherence to follow-up care and overall quality of life.
+She also holds a BSN in Nursing and an MSN in Nursing Education from Columbia University and Daemen College, respectively, and a BS in Biology from Canisius College.
+Michelle also spent over 10 years working clinically as a nurse at Mount Sinai Hospital in New York City and Roswell Park Cancer Institute, and was an Assistant Professor of Nursing in Buffalo, NY.